 With its foundation in Kubernetes, OpenShift Container Platform incorporates the same technology that serves as the engine for massive telecommunications, streaming video, gaming, banking, and other applications.
 Its implementation in open Red Hat technologies lets you extend your containerized applications beyond a single cloud to on-premise and multi-cloud environments.

 This glossary defines common Kubernetes and OpenShift Container Platform terms.
-These terms help you orient yourself with the content and other parts of the documentation.

 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.